Our current class sessions began Tuesday May 9th and Thursday May 11th!

 Organized under the Texas Nonprofit Corporation Act, Tyler Obedience Training Club's purpose is to educate both members and the general public in understanding and controlling canine behavior.
 Many of our members actively participate in pet therapy at local hospitals, rehabilitation centers and convalescent homes.

 The Club teaches the Canine Good Citizen® Program created and administered by the AKC to further educate the public and recognize accomplishments people have made in teaching their dogs to be positive and productive members of their community and family.
 The club has several AKC Approved Canine Good Citizen Evaluators and conducts the CGC Tests throughout the year.
 Our Puppy Class sessions include AKC's S.T.A.R.
 Puppy® Program Test which is supervised and certified by one of our CGC Evaluators.
-Stay tuned for more information on when we will be offering the all new AKC Community Canine (CGCA Title) program!
+Beginning 2017 we are offering the AKC Community Canine (CGCA Title) program!

 We are excited to have introduced AGILITY training as a fun and fast-paced dog sport to the Tyler area.
 TOTC is licensed by both the American Kennel Club and United States Dog Agility Association.
 Our next AKC Agility Trials will be December 16-17-18, 2016 at Lucky Dog Training Center.
 Offering Excellent, Masters, & Time-to-Beat all three days and adding Novice & Open on Saturday & Sunday.
-Our next USDAA Agility Trials will be February 24-25-26, 2017 and March 24-25-26, 2017, at Texas Rose Horse Park.
-Dog Agility Masters and Performance Versatility Team are offered and new this year is Masters Challenge and Performance Masters Challenge Biathlon!
+Our next USDAA Agility Trials will be March 25-26, 2017, at Texas Rose Horse Park.
+Dog Agility Masters and Performance Versatility Team are offered at our February trials and Masters Challenge and Performance Masters Challenge Biathlon will be offered at both events.
 For more information on all our agility events, go to our Agility Page.